Bailey Mae is well-loved and well-fed. The latter is due, in part, to this easy Instant Pot Dog Food Recipe.

 They *think* it’s human food..the same stuff we’re eating.

-And seriously?
-There is no reason why, with some added spices, it wouldn’t work as a human’s meal.
+There is no reason why, with some added spices, it wouldn’t work like a human’s meal.

 They will eat it cold, but well, we still spoil them and serve it to them heated up.